character0/Challenges/README.md

 Files that have been processed will remain and generated .csv files will be timestamped, creating a new file on each execution.

 ## Standalone Execution
-To execute the application to process the sample files in the ./conf folder, run this command in the projects root folder where the gradlew scripts live.
+To execute the application to process the sample files in the ./conf folder, run this command in the project's root folder where the gradlew scripts live.
 ```base
 .\gradlew run
 ```

-To execute the application to process datasource files in another directory pass the --args= flag and provide a valid fully qualified directory path.
+To execute the application to process datasource files in another directory pass the '--args=' flag and provide a valid fully qualified directory path.
 A Unix example is shown below.
 ```base
 .\gradlew run --args='/path/to/datasources'